dev-orus/k-sharp/README.md

 <h3 align="center">K# is a programing language that has similar syntax to c and transpiles to python</h3>

+## Imortant Message
+We are rebranding from k# to wisk. if you are an artist we would like for you to work with us on the logo desgn.
+For the marketing logo and file icon

 ## Install
 - Make sure you have python3.12 or newer
 - `git clone https://github.com/dev-orus/k-sharp.git`